 Kids marveling at the Museum of International Folk Art.
 (Photo: Kitty Leaken)

 Celebrate Our Rich and Vibrant History

-October is also a great time for events in the City Different.
-Since 2016, the second Monday of October has been proclaimed Santa Fe Indigenous Peoples Day, in honor of the 23 Tribes, Nations, and Pueblos whose influence is evident throughout the region.
-Santa Fe is deeply proud to embrace its rich cultural diversity and the prolific and profound contributions that its first peoples brought and continue to bring to the City.
-In honor of these contributions, there will be traditional dance and drum performances on the historic Santa Fe Plaza daily throughout the weekend of October 9–10, from 10 a.m. to 4 p.m.
-Celebrations are also planned at the Institute of American Indian Arts and the Santa Fe Indian School for the actual holiday, Monday, October 11.
+October is also a great time for events in The City Different.
+Since 2016, the second Monday of October has been proclaimed Indigenous Peoples' Day, in honor of the 23 Tribes, Nations, and Pueblos whose influence is evident throughout the region.
+Santa Fe is deeply proud to embrace its rich cultural diversity and the prolific and profound contributions that its First Peoples brought and continue to bring to Santa Fe.
+In honor of these contributions, there are traditional dance and drum performances on the historic Santa Fe Plaza daily throughout the weekend of October 8–10, 2022 from 10 am to 4 pm.
+Celebrations are planned at the Institute of American Indian Arts and at the Santa Fe Indian School for the actual holiday, Monday, October 10.

 Participate in the Fall Harvest

 Additionally, October is the time to celebrate the bounty of the harvest.
-Visit New Mexico’s top living history museum, El Rancho de Las Golondrinas, for the Harvest Festival, October 2–3, 2021.
+Visit New Mexico’s top living history museum, El Rancho de las Golondrinas for the Harvest Festival, October 1 & 2, 2022.
 Taste syrup from a burro-driven sorghum mill, help make cider by cranking a traditional apple press, or pick a pumpkin from the scarecrow-guarded patch.
-For the children, there will be grape stomping, cornhusk doll making, and rolling their own delicious tortilla by hand.
+For the children, there will be grape-stomping, cornhusk doll making, and rolling their own delicious tortilla by hand.